 All subject identifiers are kept in a secure and encrypted database which is only accessible to the operations team and the honest broker software.
 This information cannot be retrieved unless a request by a credentialed user of the subject’s home consortium site is made.
 All information complies with HIPAA policies and personal identification disclosure guidelines.
 Once the data is de-identified, it is accessible through the Biorepository Portal (BRP) to allow sites around the globe to view and analyze subject data or request additional specimens.

 The CBTN Biorepository Portal (BRP), developed by the Enterprise Informatics Group (EiG) of CHOP’s Department of Biomedical and Health Informatics (DBHi) ensures that data is captured and integrated securely to ensure each patient's privacy throughout the specimen management process.
-The Data and Specimen Inventory Tool used to query and request de-identified data/specimens and promote quality control and scientific discovery is built on the Harvest platform.
 Other tools used and integrated into the CBTN informatics infrastructure include the Electronic Honest Broker (eHB), REDCap data capture, and Nautilus laboratory information management system (LIMS).

 CBTN Data Quality Assurance